allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 ```
 * You should see a line similar to `Chocolatey v0.10.15`.
 This indicates that the install was successful.

+#### Windows Terminal

+To help smooth out differences between operating systems, you will want to install `Windows Terminal` using the [instructions found here](https://chocolatey.org/packages/microsoft-windows-terminal).

 ### git

 Where GitHub is a kind of social network which stores code, git is the application that allows you to contribute your code to that network.